Ricardo McDonald

 Ricardo Milton McDonald (born November 8, 1969) is a former linebacker in the National Football League (NFL) that played for the Cincinnati Bengals, Chicago Bears, and the Denver Broncos.
 He was drafted by the Bengals in the fourth round of the 1992 NFL Draft with the 88th overall pick.
 He played college football for the University of Pittsburgh under head coach Mike Gottfried and Paul Hackett.

 He played for Eastside High School in Paterson, New Jersey under Coach Barrett 'Barry' Rosser.
 Joe Louis Clark was the school's Principal during his attendance there, as depicted in the film Lean on Me.

 Family tree

 Ricardo has a twin brother Devon McDonald who played linebacker for University of Notre Dame under Coach Lou Holtz.
 He went on to play professionally for the Indianapolis Colts and the Arizona Cardinals.
-Ricardo has a son named Maurice McDonald who currently played linebacker for Tennessee State University under Head Coach Eddie George and also played linebacker for Albany State University under head coach Quinn Gray.
+Ricardo has a son named Maurice who played linebacker for Tennessee State University under Head Coach Eddie George and also played linebacker for Albany State University under head coach Quinn Gray.
 His younger cousin Lennox Gordon played collegiately for University of New Mexico.
 He went on to play professionally for the Indianapolis Colts and the Buffalo Bills.
 Ricardo's Nephew Maurice McDonald played Wide receiver for University of Maine from 2009 to 2012.
 McDonald's eldest daughter Brittany McDonald played basketball for Tulane University from 2010 to 2013.
 He also has a niece, Jazzmine McDonald who played for Indiana University from 2013 to 2016.